 Schlumberger Technology Corporation (SLB), Sugar Land, TX 77478

-Chevron Energy Technology Company, Houston, TX 77002
+Chevron Energy Technology Corporation, Houston, TX 77002

 Fracturing fluids are composed of approximately 90 percent water.
 One of the principal drawbacks to hydraulic fracturing is its excessive water use.
 Each application of hydraulic fracturing consumes between three and seven million gallons of water.
 During the fracturing process, some of the fracturing fluid is permanently lost and the portion that is recovered is contaminated by both fracturing chemicals and dissolved solids from the formation.
 The recovered water, or flowback, represents a significant environmental challenge because it must be treated before it can be reintroduced into the natural water system.
 Although there is some recycling of flowback fluids for future fracturing, the majority of the flowback water is hauled from the well site to a treatment facility or to an injection well for permanent underground disposal.

 To mitigate these issues, an optimized, lightweight, and modular surface process involving natural gas compression, and injection will be developed and tested to replace water as a cost-effective and environmentally-clean fracturing fluid.
 Using natural gas produced from the well for hydraulic fracture stimulation will result in a near zero consumption of water.
 The gas is combined with a portion of water to generate foam which is injected as a fracturing fluid; it will mix with newly-released formation gas and both will be extracted to the surface.
 This greatly reduces the collection, waste, and treatment of large amounts of water, and reduces the environmental impact of transporting and storing the fracturing fluid.